dokterdok/Continuity-Activation-Tool/README.md

-MacBook Pro early 2011 to late 2011 (all models) | Yes, new wireless card BCM94331PCIEBT4CAX | Yes MacBook Pro mid 2012 (non-retina) | No (works OTB)| No (works OTB) MacBook Pro Retina (all models) | No (works OTB) | No (works OTB) Mac mini 2009-2010 | Yes, new wireless card BCM94331PCIEBT4CAX (to be confirmed) | Yes Mac mini mid 2011 | No | Yes
+MacBook Pro early 2011 to late 2011 (all models) | Yes, new wireless card BCM94331PCIEBT4CAX | Yes MacBook Pro mid 2012 (non-retina) | No (works OTB)| No (works OTB) MacBook Pro Retina (all models) | No (works OTB) | No (works OTB) Mac mini mid 2011 | No | Yes
 Mac mini 2012-2014 | No (works OTB) | No (works OTB) Mac Pro early 2008-2012 | Yes, new wireless card BCM94360CD + adapter | No